commonhaus/foundation/FAQ.md

 Though the CF provides default processes for projects joining the foundation, they're not mandatory.

-All projects at the ASF must be licensed under a version of the Apache Software License (ASL).
+All projects at the ASF must be licensed under a version of the Apache Software License (Apache-2.0).
 At the CF, a wider choice of OSI approved licenses is welcome.

 ## Why not the Eclipse Foundation?